frankhjung/article-quickcheck/quickcheck.md

 recorded so they can be reported and replayed later?
 These are just some of the benefits of this approach to testing.

-Property based testing verifies a large range of relevant inputs to your program code.
+Property-based testing verifies your program code using a large range of relevant inputs.
 It does this by generating a random sample of valid input values.
 Perhaps an example may help.
 Given a utility method to convert a string field into uppercase text, a unit test would use some expected values.
 In pseudo-code this may look like:

 ```text
 Given "abc123" then expect "ABC123"